-However, when peeing in the house becomes a habit, it can leave you feeling confused, frustrated, and even desperate.
-Tragically, housebreaking issues have led some dog parents to feel that surrendering their pets was their only option.
-There are other solutions!
+When your dog’s peeing in the house becomes a habit, it can leave you feeling confused, frustrated, and even desperate.
+Housebreaking issues have even led some dog parents to surrender their pets.

-If your dog is peeing in the house more than occasionally, here’s what you can do to help him break the habit.
+Also called “inappropriate urination” by vets, there are plenty of reasons why dogs pee in our homes.
+If your fully potty-trained dog is peeing in the house more than occasionally, here’s what you can do to help him break the habit.

-6 Things You Can Do About Your Dog Peeing in the House
+10 Proven Ways to Stop Your Dog from Peeing in the House

 1. Visit Your Veterinarian

-The first thing you should do if your dog is peeing in the house is to talk to your veterinarian.
-There are a variety of medical conditions that can lead to dogs urinating in the house, and treating them is vital for your dog’s health and for solving the peeing problem.
+If your dog is peeing in the house, you should first talk to your veterinarian.
+There are a variety of medical conditions that can lead to your dog suddenly peeing in the house, like a urinary tract infection, and treating them is vital for your dog’s health and for solving the peeing problem.

-Some issues may be relatively minor, and some are more serious.
+Some issues that cause inappropriate urination may be relatively minor, and some are more serious.
 Either way, your veterinarian is the best person to diagnose any medical issues causing your dog to pee in the house.

 Medical issues that can lead to urinating in the house include:

 - Pain when squatting or lifting the leg to urinate (a possible sign of Canine Osteoarthritis)

 - Adrenal gland issues